 In this course, the interdisciplinary nature of engineering is emphasized.
 Faculty use lectures, demonstrations, and hands-on lab experiments to teach students how to apply the concepts.
 Teamwork, important in a job setting, is emphasized in the labs.
 The small class size (usually fewer than 24 students) allow first-year students and faculty to become better acquainted.

-Complementing GE 100 is GE 199, Engineering Seminar.
-Here, outstanding engineering graduates speak to first-year students about their careers, providing important insight.
+In addition to the GE 100 course, outstanding engineering graduates speak to first-year students about their careers, providing important insight.
 In other sessions, students learn about engineering opportunities such as the Career Center and Study Abroad.